-To solve the above issues and increase flexibility and interpretability in planning, we propose the RiskMap framework.
+To address the above issues and increase flexibility and interpretability in planning, we propose the RiskMap framework.
 To the best knowledge of us, this method is the first to generate interpretable unified driving context representation in risk space by imitation learning.
-Our contributions are mainly three folds:
+Our contributions are mainly threefold:

-(1) We propose a novel generator of differential signed risk field which is an analytical representation of probabilistic prediction distribution for downstream planning tasks.
+(1) We propose a novel generator of differentiable signed risk field, which is an analytical representation of probabilistic prediction distribution for downstream planning tasks.

-(2) We propose a real-time planner that generates smooth and human-like trajectories with RiskMap outputs.
+(2) We develop a real-time planner that generates smooth, human-like trajectories with RiskMap output.

-(3) We integrate RiskMap and planner together proofing the efficiency of map generating modules and the effectiveness of modeling tools.
+(3) We integrate RiskMap and the planner into a unified framework, which demonstrates the efficiency of map-generating modules and the effectiveness of modeling tools.